Chamath-Adithya/Bookshop-Discount-Management-System/README.md

 *   **kaveesha-tharindi5** - *Validation, Exceptions & Testing*

 ---
-*This project was developed for the University Object-Oriented Programming Module.*
+*This project was developed for the Object-Oriented Programming Module at the University of Sri Jayewardenepura.*